Counting centralizers and z-classes of some F-groups: The main results

-The authors in \cite[Main Theorem 1.1]{zclass}, gave a necessary and sufficient condition for a finite $p$-group of type $(n, 1)$ to attain the maximal number of $z$-classes.
+The authors in \cite[Main Theorem 1.1]{zclass}, gave a necessary and sufficient condition for a finite $p$-group ($p$ a prime) of type $(n, 1)$ to attain the maximal number of $z$-classes.
 In the following Theorem we extend this result as follows: